Chart Color Schemes

 The employment landscape in Katherine East presents a mixed picture: unemployment remains low at 3.8%, yet recent job losses have affected its comparative national standing

-Conversely, agriculture, forestry & fishing employs only 1.6% of local workers, lower than the Rest of NT's 5.0%.
-The area may have limited local employment opportunities, indicated by the difference between Census working population and resident population.
-Over a 12-month period ending in May-25, labour force decreased by 1.5%, employment declined by 1.3%, leading to a slight fall in unemployment of 0.2 percentage points.
-This contrasts with the Rest of NT where employment fell by 1.3% and unemployment rose marginally despite a 1.2% contraction in labour force.
-National employment forecasts from Jobs and Skills Australia project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Katherine East's current employment mix suggests local employment could increase by 6.8% over five years and 14.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Conversely, agriculture, forestry & fishing employs only 1.6% of local workers, below the Rest of NT's 5.0%.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending in September 2025, labour force decreased by 1.6%, alongside a 1.3% employment decline, causing unemployment to fall by 0.2 percentage points.
+This contrasts with the Rest of NT, where employment fell by 1.3%, labour force contracted by 1.2%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Katherine East.
+These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these industry-specific projections to Katherine East's employment mix suggests local employment should increase by 6.8% over five years and 14.2% over ten years.
+However, it is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment